Waldtraud/Snake-VS-Block/README.md

 # Snake-VS-Block
-The cline of the popular game, just for my study
+The clone of the popular game, just for my study